lck/SharpTAL/README.rst

       </body>
     </html>

-Template that imports and uses the macro, filling in the “content” slot
+Template that imports and uses the macro, filling in the “content” slot:

 .. code-block:: html